 Ingredients and substitutions

-Flour choice: You can substitute all-purpose flour if you don't have bread flour or whole wheat.
+Flour: All-purpose flour will work in place of bread flour or whole wheat in this recipe.
 Don't attempt to use 100% whole wheat flour for this recipe or your focaccia may turn out dry and gummy.

-Sourdough discard: You can use your starter directly from the fridge for this recipe.
-Use active sourdough starter or add 113 grams of flour and 113 grams of water to your dough if you don’t have any sourdough discard.
+Sourdough discard: You can use your starter directly from the fridge.
+If you don't have a starter, you can still make this recipe by adding 113 grams of flour and 113 grams of water to your dough.

 Olive oil: Splurge on a high-quality olive oil.
 Unfortunately, there is no substitute for this ingredient.